kubiosec-ai/kubiosec-prompts/README.md

 ```

 # The idea
+- remove the complexity of creating very well defined prompts for a specific task (re-use of carefully crafted prompts)
 - in systems_prompts we need to development very well generic crafted description of how to plan things <br>
     (ex. software developent, training creation, etc ...)
 - in tasks, we define what plan to develop (ex create a pdf analyzer)